 Begin your camping experiences by using a tow vehicle that will adequately transport your folding camping trailer to and from your destinations.
 You must use the Gross Vehicle Weight Rating (GVWR) factor as a measuring tool to cross match the capability of your selected tow vehicle.
 Ford, Chrysler-Daimler and Chevrolet provide trailer towing guides for their products, as do most auto and truck manufacturers.
 Ask your local automotive dealer for a copy or contact the factory's customer assistance for information.
 Most tow vehicles have towing packages available as an option and these should be given serious consideration.
-Tow vehicles with longer wheel bases perform better and are more stable than short wheel bases, such as those on most SUV's.
 The condition of the suspension system in your tow vehicle is also important and will affect your trailer's handling.
 Become familiar with and understand how to properly distribute loads in your trailer and tow vehicle and never overload either unit.
 Make sure your tow vehicle is in good mechanical condition and maintenance is up to date.
 When you tow a RV, you must drive differently than you do when driving a single vehicle.
-Practice hooking up, driving, backing up and braking in a safe environment (with vehicles fully loaded as if for normal travel is possible) or seek out professional instruction.
+Practice hooking up, driving, backing up and braking in a safe environment (with vehicles fully loaded as if for normal travel if possible) or seek out professional instruction.
 Obey all posted speed limits.
-Be prepared to drive slower and if you must pass, do so with utmost care, particularly in strong winds.
-When being passed by or when passing semi-trailers or large buses, be prepared for displaced air, as it can be severe enough to cause trailer sway.
-Understand how trailer brakes, tow vehicle brakes, acceleration can affect your control of the trailer when you experience trailer sway as well as proper hitches and sway controls.
+Be prepared to drive slower and if you must pass, do so with the utmost care, particularly in strong winds.
+When being passed by or when passing semi-trailers or large busses, be prepared for displaced air, as it can be severe enough to cause trailer sway.
+Understand how trailer brakes, tow vehicle brakes, acceleration can affect your control of the trailer when you experience trailer sway as well as proper trailer hitches and sway controls.